Newton Methods in Generalized Nash Equilibrium Problems with Applications to Game-Theoretic Model Predictive Control: Newton Methods for NE Problems

-To start with, let us first define the isolatedness/local uniqueness of a NE in a game $\mathcal{G}(\mathcal{A},J)$.
-Such a local uniqueness is often desirable to show that this $a^*$ is indeed an ``attractor" of all NEs of ``nearby games".
-It is also central to the local convergence analysis of Newton-type iterative methods for solving the NE problem. \begin{defn} A NE $a^*$ of the game $\mathcal{G}(\mathcal{A},J)$ is said to be locally unique, or isolated, if there exists a neighborhood $\Omega$ of $a^*$ such that
+To start with, let us first define the isolatedness of a NE $a^*$.
+This property is desirable for showing that this $a^*$ is indeed an ``attractor" of all NEs of ``nearby games", and it is central to the local convergence analysis of Newton-type methods. \begin{defn} A NE $a^*$ of the game $\mathcal{G}(\mathcal{A},J)$ is said to be locally unique, or isolated, if there exists a neighborhood $\Omega$ of $a^*$ such that

 where $\text{NESet}(\mathcal{G})$ is the set of NEs of the game $\mathcal{G}(\mathcal{A},J)$. \end{defn}